 - An active Salesforce CRM user license

-It’s important to make sure that any users that want to make full use of the data connector have the appropriate permissions on their user user account in Salesforce.
+It’s important to make sure that any users that want to make full use of the data connector have the appropriate permissions on their user account in Salesforce.
 Otherwise, they may not be able to either access or update the data they’re trying to edit or analyze.

 Assuming a user has the required accounts and permissions, installing the connector is fairly straightforward:

-As you can see in the above video, installing and using the connector only takes few minutes if a user is logged into both Google and Salesforce.
+As you can see in the above video, installing and using the connector only takes a few minutes if a user is logged into both Google and Salesforce.

 Why Is Data Sync Useful?